Concepts

 Permissions

 Rules that say an agent can do an action on a resource under constraints.
-Each permission can include an explicit list of allowed actions, blocked actions, a requires-approval flag, and expiration.
-Examples include access_data on gmail.com (allowed: read labels, blocked: send email), schedule on google-calendar (allowed: suggest times, blocked: delete events), or purchase on coachella.com (max $800).
+Each permission can include explicit allowed actions, blocked actions, a requires-approval flag, amount or vendor constraints, and expiration.
+Examples include browse_web on web (allowed: read public pages, blocked: checkout), access_data on gmail.com (allowed: read labels, blocked: send email), or purchase on amazon.com (max $25).
 Agent descriptions are informational; permissions are the source of truth for what an agent may do.

 Fail-closed enforcement